christianmkg/mkgmarketingweb/_posts/2012-04-30-vision-moving-forward-for-mkg-media-group.md

 Not only do we want to drive conversions and understand what those users look like; we want to utilize tools and create strategies that will continue to nurture these 'transactions' into 'customers'.

 In our opinion, lead nurturing is one of the most <em>under serviced </em>capabilities in our market.
-Many agencies that I speak with find that it's the 'clients job' to nurture their own leads Â -- that the agencies role is simply to 'bring the horse to the trough to eat'
+Many agencies that I speak with find that it's the 'clients job' to nurture their own leads  -- that the agencies role is simply to 'bring the horse to the trough to eat'

 <em>NO WAY, JOSE</em>